What Are The Preservation Collective Members Working On? Here are some of the highlights:

-3) Reviewing new site plans/subdivision proposals that come before the Planning Board and raising public awareness to address potential environmental impacts.
+4) Reviewing new site plans/subdivision proposals that come before the Planning Board and raising public awareness to address potential significant environmental impacts.

-4) Following up residents' concerns with specific proposals in Chester including BT Holdings, Camp LaGuardia, Chester Golf, and Bellvale.
+5) Following up residents' concerns with specific projects in Chester and participating in the review process by providing information on the proposals to assist the Town in their decision making.
+Projects we provided comments on include: BT Holdings, Camp LaGuardia, Chester Golf, and Bellvale.

 6) Researching and getting educated on numerous master plans, local laws and codes.
 We hope to see the town create a Citizens Advisory Committee and/or Conservation Commission to advise the town about preservation, development, and use of the natural and man-made conditions within Chester.

-8) Expanding website to promote kid science experiments and activities for the public to have fun and learn more about our environment.
-See our Kid's Section.
+8) Looking for ideas to promote kid science experiments and activities for the public to have fun and learn more about our environment.
+See our New Kid's Section.

 What Else Have The Preservation Collective Members Done?

-1) Raised public awareness about new town regulations e.g. clustering as well as various new development proposals e.g. we mailed public hearing reminders to nearby landowners about major subdivision proposals so they could be informed and provide input on projects like BT Holdings and Camp LaGuardia.
+1) Raised public awareness about town adopting new regulations e.g. clustering as well as various new development proposals e.g. we mailed public hearing reminders to nearby landowners about major subdivision proposals so they could be informed and provide input on projects like BT Holdings and Camp LaGuardia.

-2) Researched legality of the Orange County Legislature approving sewer extension of SD#1 to include Camp LaGuardia.
+5) Researched legality of the Orange County Legislature approving sewer extension of SD#1 to include Camp LaGuardia.
 Questioned if County violated SEQR in regards to segmentation and lead agency.
-We forwarded information to the Towns of Chester and Blooming Grove.
-As a result, Blooming Grove pursued litigation and a Supreme Court ruling annulled the Orange County Legislature’s votes in 2010.
+We forwarded information from our attorney to the Towns of Chester and Blooming Grove.
+As a result, Blooming Grove agreed with our conclusions and pursued litigation.
+The Supreme Court ruling annulled the Orange County Legislature’s votes in 2010.

-3) Attended public hearings on Orange County Comprehensive Plan amendments (water plan, affordable housing, priority growth areas) and provided comments.
+6) Attended public hearings on Orange County Comprehensive Plan amendments (water plan, affordable housing, priority growth areas).

 11) Supported landowner in Chester to apply to be on the State and National Register of Historic Places.
 We are pleased to announce that their property, currently known as Fury Brook Farm, was accepted on the NRHP register in 2004.